aAfeworki/NAIP-Multispectral-Image-based-NDVI-Region-Analysis-for-Drone-Mission-Planning/README.md

 3️⃣ NDVI Computation
 Click the "Run NDVI analysis" button
 NDVI is computed using N and R
-NDVI is clipped to ROI
+NDVI is clipped to the ROI
 Visualization includes:
 True color NAIP image
 NDVI color palette